ankitsrivastava637/AffinityAnswers-Code/README.md

           Each value is of pattern : '@user_id : their tweet'

-  2. All racial slurs, user_ids, and tweets are in the English language
+  2. Conetonts of both(input csv files)  are in the English language
   3. Each user has only one tweet.
   4. No null row values in both files.
-  5. No duplicate row values in both files.
+  5. No duplicate row values in both(input csv files) files.
-  6. No spelling errors in both files.
+  6. No spelling/grammatical errors in both(input csv files) files.
   7. Each Racial Slur words is just a single word.
 No combination of two or three words is used as a racial slur word.
+  8. Each Racial Words is equally profane.
+No difference in their degree of profainity.

 #PROGRAM FILES DESCRIPTION :